Le Hatley

 How far ahead should I book Le Hatley?

-Book at least three to four weeks out for weekend dinner, and further ahead if you are pairing it with a stay at Manoir Hovey — the AAA 5 Diamond property fills on peak summer and fall-foliage weekends.
+Book at least three to four weeks out for weekend dinner, further ahead if you are pairing it with a stay at Manoir Hovey — the AAA 5 Diamond property fills on peak summer and fall-foliage weekends.
 Midweek tables in the off-season are more accessible, but Le Hatley's La Liste recognition and Michelin Plate designation have raised its profile, so do not leave it to the week of travel.

 Is Le Hatley good for solo dining?